All the Outlander filming locations you can visit in Scotland

 One of our favorite stops on the Outlander tour is the Highland Folk Museum, a special destination that celebrates rural Scottish heritage.
 Here an 18th-century township – complete with thatched roof houses and artefacts – offers a glimpse at the past.

 Linlithgow Palace was used as Wentworth Prison, where Jamie was imprisoned and tortured by Black Jack Randall.
-The ruins of this castle has connections to Mary, Queen of Scots, too.
+The ruins also have connections to Mary, Queen of Scots.

 And finally, Preston Mill, a Scottish site used for scenes with Jamies and his clansmen, who hide after the Battle of Prestonpans.
 This is actually a historic, fully functioning mill on the River Tyne.
 It’s a great stop for fans exploring Outlander filming locations.